History of Richard Gere in Timeline

 1999: Ethnic Cleansing in Kosovo

-In 1999, Richard Gere made known to the American public the inhuman crimes and ethnic cleansing in Kosovo committed by the Serbian military machine against the Albanian civilian population.
+In 1999, Richard Gere unmasked and made known to the American public the inhuman crimes and ethnic cleansing in Kosovo perpetrated by the Serbian military machine against the Albanian civilian population living in its land.

 February 16, 2012: Honored with the George Eastman Award

-On February 16, 2012, Richard Gere received the George Eastman Award from the George Eastman Museum for his distinguished contribution to the art of film, celebrating his career and impact on cinema.
+On February 16, 2012, Richard Gere was honored with the George Eastman Award by the George Eastman Museum for his distinguished contribution to the art of film.

-May 17, 2012: Awarded the Medal of Gratitude by Albanian President
+May 17, 2012: Awarded Medal of Gratitude by Albanian President

-In February 2023, Richard Gere was diagnosed with pneumonia and hospitalized during a family vacation in Nuevo Vallarta, Mexico.
-His wife later reported that he fully recovered.
+In February 2023, Richard Gere was diagnosed with pneumonia while on a family vacation in Nuevo Vallarta, Mexico, and was subsequently hospitalized.
+He later fully recovered.